-Once again, this year's European Inventor Award will see one of the 15 shortlisted finalists take home the Popular Prize.
+This year's European Inventor Award will see one of the 15 shortlisted finalists take home the Popular Prize 2019.
 Which inventor this honour should go to will be decided solely by a public vote.
-You can find out more about the nominated inventors and their innovations by viewing their profiles (text, images and videos) on the website of the European Patent Office (EPO) www.epo.org.
+Voters can find out more about all the nominated inventors and their innovations by viewing their profiles (text, images and videos) on the website of the European Patent Office (EPO) www.epo.org.

 1. Voting and entry for prize draw

-You can vote once a day for as many of the 15 shortlisted finalists as you wish.
-However, you cannot vote for the same inventor more than once a day.
+Participants can vote once a day for as many of the 15 shortlisted finalists.
+However, only one vote per day can be cast for the same inventor.
 Voting is free of charge.

-When you vote for the first time, you will be asked to confirm that the details you entered are correct by clicking a link sent to you by email.
+When participants vote for the first time, they will be asked to confirm that the details entered are correct by clicking a link sent by email.
 This is necessary to complete the process and submit a valid vote.

-The votes will be counted on 4 June 2018 and the winner announced at the European Inventor Award ceremony in Saint-Germain-en-Laye, Paris, on 7 June 2018.
+The votes will be counted on 17 June 2019 and the winner announced at the European Inventor Award ceremony in Vienna on 20 June 2019.

-When you cast your vote, you can also opt to be entered for a prize draw.
-By opting to be entered for the prize draw, you also agree to being named on www.epo.org and popular-prize.epo.org and on the EPO's Facebook page if you are among the winners drawn.
+When participants cast their vote, they can also opt to be entered for a prize draw.
+By opting to be entered for the prize draw, they also agree to being named on www.epo.org and popular-prize.epo.org and on the EPO's Facebook page if they are among the winners drawn.

-If you later decide to withdraw from the prize draw, you can notify the EPO of this at any time by
+If participants subsequently decide to withdraw from the prize draw, they can notify the EPO of this at any time by:

-(a) sending an email to firstname.lastname@example.org (giving your first name, surname and email address) or
+(a) ssending an email to email@example.com (please state first name, surname and email address) or

-To be eligible to vote, you must be aged 18 or over at the time of voting, enter your first name, surname and email address in the boxes provided and consent to these terms and conditions.
-If you would like to be entered for the prize draw, you can indicate this separately by selecting that option on the website.
+To be eligible to vote, participants must be aged 18 or over at the time of voting.
+They need to enter their first name, surname and email address in the boxes provided and consent to these terms and conditions.
+If participants would like to be entered for the prize draw, they can indicate this separately by selecting that option on the website.

 Any person involved in organising and running the vote or the prize draw is disqualified from both voting and entry for the draw, as are members of their family.